-2 In some cases, a nuisance-related condition (i.e., sign) may require a permit.
+2 In some cases, a nuisance-related condition (i.e., short-term vacation rentals) may require a permit.
 In those cases, the violation will be processed as a Category 4 violation.

 3 For the removal of graffiti, the city's targeted resolution date is 7 business days from receipt of the complaint.